ElesCloud/ESCDocuments/HANDBOOK.md

   - C-7 // WATCHER
   - C-8 // SENTINEL
     - SENIOR CONTRACTED
+      *Senior Contracted are additional ranks branching off of C-8 given as a reward to dedicated and talented Contracted.*
       - SC-1
       - SC-2
       - SC-3
+      - SC-4
+      - SC-5

 - NON-COMMISSIONED OFFICERS

+*Non-commissioned officers are members of ESC who demonstrate a consistent desire to contribute and some qualities of leadership.
+They are afforded a limited amount of trust and tools to administrate.
+They generally hold some sort of leadership role, such as a division CO/XO, or have consistently been involved in Anccillary roles.*

   - NCO-1 // WARDEN
   - NCO-2 // SUPERVISOR
   - NCO-3 // SENIOR SUPERVISOR